Index Cooperative (INDEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Index Cooperative Price Prediction for 2025–2050

-According to your Index Cooperative price prediction, the value of INDEX is expected to change by 238.64%, reaching a price of 5.2353USD by 2050.
+According to your Index Cooperative price prediction, the value of INDEX is expected to change by 238.64%, reaching a price of 4.3514USD by 2050.

 Short Term Index Cooperative Price Prediction For Today, Tomorrow, This Week, and 30 Days